irakr/ishell/README.md

 It contains almost any feature that a shell contains.
 Its more like the bash shell.
 It can be used just like any shell via a terminal.

-# How to use
+# How to build and run
-It is simple:
+- Currently the process of building the software is to go to src/ directory and run the command 'make' in the terminal.
-- Just run the 'ishell' binary located in src/ directory.
-This is just a temporary location of the executable.
-It will be organized later.
+- Then run the executable program located in the bin/ directory.

 # OUTPUT
 - Currently the output will only show what kind of command you have input.